jimmychuichui/2023-Spring-Mountain-Madness/README.md

 Beware of unscrupulous creatures luring you to certain death.
 But, play it too safe, and you could become forever lost.

+For linux (Ubuntu and Debian) and MacOS (intel or Apple Silion):
+    To run this game properly, first download the folder from the release section, then unzip it.
+Due to the limitation of the system struture, you have to manually access the folder from the terminal, by typing the following command.

+    '''
+    cd

+    #if you are using debian or ubuntu
+    ./Game_Ubuntu_x64

+    #if you are using Macos
+    ./Game_Macos_arm64